Super Smash Bros. in esports: Wombo Combo meme

 "Wombo Combo" is an Internet meme from a December 2008 Melee doubles match that took place at the SCSA West Coast Circuit tournament.
 The match featured Jeff "SilentSpectre" Leung and Mitchell Tang on one team and Julian Zhu and Joey "Lucky" Aldama on the other.
-In the match, as Lucky lost all of his lives, SilentSpectre and Tang then performed several moves in tandem which removed Zhu's ability to respond.
+In the match, as Lucky lost all of his lives, SilentSpectre and Tang then performed several moves quickly in tandem, removing Zhu's ability to respond.
 The commentators of the match – Brandon "HomeMadeWaffles" Collier, Phil DeBerry, and Joseph "Mang0" Marquez – exclaimed "Happy Feet, Wombo Combo.
 That ain't Falco".
 They then screamed wildly as SilentSpectre and Tang locked Zhu in a game-winning combo.
 The meme is the subject of a mini documentary, and is one of the memes seen in the Wii U eShop game Meme Run.
 It has also been used in many "MLG Montage" parody videos.